 What Are Binocular Cues?

-Before we make a jump into the detailed discussion regarding on binocular cues, it is vital for us to know about the depth perception.
+Before we make a jump into the detailed discussion regarding binocular cues, it is vital for us to know about depth perception.

-The main reasons of the arousal of the depth perception are varieties of depth cues.
+The main reasons for the arousal of depth perception are varieties of depth cues.
 Those depth cues are usually categorized into different types of binocular cues.
 And these cues have a deep connection with the sensory information of the three-dimensional (3D) world.